 Now, you need to have your profit and loss account with you to fill these figures.
 If you don’t have, you do calculation yourself or ask your bookkeeper for do for you.
-If you need any help with catch up bookkeeping, please contact us to get help of our bookkeeping team.
+If you need any help with catching up on bookkeeping, please contact us to get help from our bookkeeping team.

 Gross Revenues for the Twelve(12) Month Prior to the Date of the Disaster (January 31, 2020) :